Contact WiseGuides at 234-466-0482

 How long do I have access to the study materials?

-You have access to the Internet based study materials until February 28, 2018.
+You have access to the Internet based study materials until February 28, 2019; which is the last day of the IRS EA Exam test cycle.

-Our experience, over the past 20 years of providing EA study materials, indicates that most people can complete their studies in 90 to 120 days per part.
+Our experience, over the past 20 years of providing EA study materials, indicates that most people can complete their studies in about 90 days per part.
 We recommend purchasing one part at time, pass the exam, and then move on to the next part.

 What percentage of your customers pass the IRS Enrolled Agent Exam?